 Asia and Middle East Polygraph Lie Detector Locations

-• STEP 1: Select the GPN testing location you would prefer to go to (see below).
+STEP 1: Select the GPN testing location you would prefer to go to (search test locations below).

-• STEP 2: Register for an exam, either online or by calling our 24-hour hotline.
+STEP 2: Register for an exam, either online, or by calling our 24-hour hotline (see number below).

-• STEP 4: Schedule an appointment for a mutually convenient date and time.
+STEP 4: Schedule an appointment for a date and time that works for both of you.

-• STEP 5: Discuss with your examiner what you are trying to resolve with the test.
+STEP 5: Discuss with your examiner what you are trying to resolve or discover with the test.

-• STEP 6: After the exam, your examiner will provide a detailed written report.
+STEP 6: After the exam, upon request, your examiner will provide a detailed written report.

 City Cost